yugabyte/yugabyte-db/docs/content/preview/drivers-orms/go/pgx.md

 ## CRUD operations

 For Go applications, most drivers provide database connectivity through the standard `database/sql` API.
-Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in the [Build an application](../../../develop/build-apps/go/ysql-pgx) page.

 The following sections break down the example to demonstrate how to perform common tasks required for Go application development using the PGX driver.

+To start building your application, make sure you have met the [prerequisites](../#prerequisites).

 ### Step 1: Import the driver package